 If you’ve steered clear from spaghetti squash, the funny-looking yellow winter squash, it’s time to become acquainted with the vegetable with some delicious, nutritious spaghetti squash recipes.

 Aptly named because of the spaghetti-like strands its flesh separates into, spaghetti squash is an awesome alternative to traditional pasta or rice — or, of course, to enjoy on its own delicious merits.
-It’s also rich in vitamins, fiber, and potassium which is a natural remedy for high blood pressure: take that, pasta!
+It’s also rich in vitamins, fiber and potassium.

 Ready to incorporate more of this tasty, healthy vegetable into your diet?
 You’ll love this collection of spaghetti squash recipes.
 From replacing the classic spaghetti and meat sauce to baking a nutritious pizza crust to creating your own burrito bowls, you’ll discover all spaghetti squash has to offer.